 Without a “shot clock,” social change efforts become about the doing vs. getting it done.
 In many cases, that is a worthy endeavor.
 If there are sick people to be healed, children to be educated, artists to be nurtured, those are all efforts that are worthy of being ongoing.
 In circumstances like addiction and war, interventions may be needed for a long time.

 While we intervene, though, we can simultaneously be striving to create a world that doesn’t need those ongoing interventions.
 Because we accomplish what we hold ourselves accountable for, having a “shot clock” is one way to hold ourselves accountable for “done” vs. “continual doing.”

 Creating the Future’s “shot clock” informs all our plans for the future.
 It tells us that instead of running the same education and convening programs forever, that we want you to have those skills.
 And we want you to share those skills with others, so that they become self-propagating.
-We believe that is the only road to the world being visibly different 10 years from now than it is today.
+We believe that is the only road to the world being visibly different from what we see today.

 Creating the Future’s work is an experiment.
-The goal of that experiment is to see how much change can happen in 10 years if we are intentional about that.
+The goal of that experiment is to see how Catalytic Thinking changes situations, bringing out the best in everyone involved.
 Being an experiment, we are prepared to learn that maybe 10 years isn’t enough time.
 Or that maybe setting a time limit at all isn’t effective.
 We won’t know until we try, and being an experiment encourages constant trying, learning, adjusting, and then trying again.

 What we do know is that as of right now, we have 10 years to make the biggest difference we can.
 That means there is not a moment to lose in helping you – and everyone you know – bring out the best in everyone around you and the systems in which you find yourself.